[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 A statement that compliance with the stormwater discharge permit does not relieve the permittee of responsibility for compliance with all applicable federal, state and local standards, including those which become effective during the term of the stormwater discharge permit; and

-Any other conditions as deemed appropriate by the Superintendent to ensure compliance with this code, and state and federal laws, rules, and regulations.
+Any other conditions as deemed appropriate by the Superintendent to ensure compliance with this chapter, and state and federal laws, rules, and regulations.

 Stormwater discharge permit transfer.